chocmake/Backup-to-Zip/README.md

 ## Limitations

-- LNK files have a character limit of ~1023 for its arguments field (determined after more tests) and CMD has a limit of ~1021 characters for its input prompts (despite its max variable size limit being much larger).
+- LNK files have a character limit of ~1023 for its arguments field (determined after more tests).
 This means there are only so many paths that can be used for input sources and if wanting a larger number of files in the backup it's best to add the directory containing them (counts as single path) rather than a mass of individual files themselves.
 - The native Windows method of generating LNK shortcuts, WScript.Shell, has issues with very specific Unicode characters in paths, specifically characters that *appear like* invalid filename characters (`?`, `/`, `:`) but which are in fact valid (such as U+FF1F, U+2215, U+003A).
 Since v0.2 of the script it now has a workaround for this Windows limitation so any paths containing those specific Unicode characters are correctly handled for the backup.
 - It doesn't yet check for whether a Destination directory has write permissions for the current user and will fail to initially create the LNK if it can't write to it.
 - Only works for paths with drive letters currently (ie: won't work on unmapped network paths).